Travelgate/documentation/kb/getting-started-with-travelgate/About-our-Connectivity/how-do-tgx-ips-work-with-sellers.md

 sidebar_position: 2
 ---

-# How do TGX IPs work with Sellers?
+# How do TravelgateX IPs work with Sellers?
 ## TravelgateX lists of fixed IPs

 You may already be aware that as a Seller, the requests you receive from TGX originate from various IPs.
 Different Sellers have different approaches when it comes to filtering IPs on their systems.